...

 8. Prepare for the Unexpected with Confidence

-Murphy’s Law applies to public speaking: if something can go wrong, it probably will at some point.
+Murphy’s Law applies to public speaking.
+If something can go wrong, it probably will at some point.
 I’ve had microphones fail, presentation slides crash, and even had a fire alarm go off mid-speech.
 The key is being prepared and staying calm.

 Preparation strategies: